Jump to content

 I have the FC100DF and I can tell you that it fantastic at 214x on Jupiter in a binoviewer.
 I haven't tried higher but I don't feel that I was at the limit.
 I just don't have eyepiece pairs of shorter focal lengths and I typically use a binoviewerr for planets.
 True, the DZ is supposed to be slightly better corrected, but I have never viewed through a DZ so I don't know if that is noticeable in actual use.
 I can tell you that I don't find myself second-guessing buying the DF.
 I also have a Mewlon (180c).
 Ever since I got the DF, the Mewlon has seen less use because the FC100DF is so much more versatile and puts up such a good image on so many types of targets, although of course the Mewlon can go deeper.
 One plus for the DF is that it can go slightly wider than the DZ.

-• bobhen, RAKing, Lookitup and 1 other like this
+• bobhen, RAKing, mikeDnight and 2 others like this

 #13031 bobhen